 - Promote transparency and disclosure on material ESG issues.
-We believe that sustainability and other ESG issues are a material consideration in the underwriting and management of all our investments including unlisted direct real estate, listed property companies, and unlisted indirect real estate.
+We believe that sustainability and other ESG issues are a material consideration in the underwriting and management of all our investments including unlisted direct real estate, listed property companies, unlisted indirect real estate, infrastructure and private equity.
 We are mindful that business requirements vary across regions and investment programs.

 - We seek to employ responsible environmental policies and practices for the Firm’s discretionary programs and elevate our ESG disclosure rankings in GRESB and PRI, as well as to share such policies and best practices with our non-discretionary clients and within industry organizations.

 - Commit CBRE Global Investors to responsible investment throughout its operations, and

 - Outperform and be a leader in ESG performance as evaluated by industry benchmarking initiatives such as GRESB and PRI.

 By adopting a culture of responsible investment, we hope to create value for our investors via:

 - Higher returns related to higher occupancy, higher rents and lower operating costs for our investments in properties; higher shareholder value due to property companies adopting responsible business practices and governance resulting in stronger performance for our investments in listed securities; and/or strong performing investments due to mitigation of significant risks and identification of opportunities in the infrastructure and private equity asset classes.

 - Risk mitigation by addressing ESG-related legal or regulatory requirements, climate change issues, early recognition of emerging tenant demand for ESG-related factors, and an ability to capitalize on government and utility district incentives by implementing ESG systems and best practices.

 Through this policy, we strive to meet goals that are driven by: